 You won a government contract.
 Your direct costs are solid.
-Then the contracting officer asks for your indirect rate schedule, and suddenly you are staring at a spreadsheet wondering whether your fringe rate includes PTO, whether your rent belongs in overhead or G&A, and whether the numbers you submit will survive a DCAA audit.
+Then the contracting officer asks for your indirect rate schedule, and suddenly you are staring at a spreadsheet wondering whether your fringe rate includes PTO, whether your rent belongs in overhead or G&A, and whether the numbers you submit will survive a DCAA (Defense Contract Audit Agency) audit.

 You are not alone.
 Indirect rate calculation is one of the most misunderstood areas of government contract accounting.
 Getting it wrong has real consequences: mispriced proposals, disallowed costs, and audit findings that threaten your contracts.

-The three core indirect rates every government contractor needs to know are fringe, overhead, and G&A. Each one has distinct cost pools and allocation bases, and confusing them is the fastest way to trigger a DCAA finding.
+Most cost-reimbursement contractors organize indirect costs into three pools: fringe, overhead, and G&A. FAR 31.203(c) requires logical cost groupings, not a specific pool count; the three-pool structure is common practice for cost-reimbursement contractors, not a regulatory mandate.
+Each pool has distinct cost categories and allocation bases, and confusing them is the fastest way to trigger a DCAA finding.

 What Are Indirect Rates and Why Do They Matter?